HKUST-Aerial-Robotics/Flow-Motion-Depth/README.md

 # Flow-Motion-Depth

 This is the project page of the paper **"Flow-Motion and Depth Network for Monocular Stereo and Beyond''**.

 This project page contians:

 * the implementation of the method,

 * the GTA-SfM tools and generated dataset.

+All components will be open source once the paper is accepted.

 ## The proposed method